 Choral Conducting Symposium (June 22–26, 2014) is a workshop that focuses on technique for the choral conductor.

 UMKC Jazz Camp (June 22–26, 2014) is for young jazz instrumentalists and vocalists ages 12 and up.
 Participants work with UMKC Conservatory's top-notch jazz faculty and with well-known guest artists.

-UMKC Saxophone Symposium (July 14-20) gives advanced high school students the opportunity to study with renowned saxophone performers and instructors.
+UMKC Saxophone Workshop (July 14-20) gives advanced high school students the opportunity to study with renowned saxophone performers and instructors.

 Glenda Brown Choreography Project offers choreographers and dancers a phenomenal opportunity to explore and develop both technique and artistry.